TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdpinsights/terminalservice-internal-css.md

 ## **Recommended Steps**

-Before proceeding further please ensure to take a back up of the OS Disk.
+Before proceeding further please ensure to take a backup of the OS Disk.
 This will help if a rollback is required.

  * For managed disk VMs: [Create a managed snapshot](https://docs.microsoft.com/azure/virtual-machines/windows/snapshot-copy-managed-disk)
  * For unmanaged disk VMs: [Create a copy of a specialized Windows VM running in Azure](https://docs.microsoft.com/azure/virtual-machines/windows/create-vm-specialized#option-3-copy-an-existing-azure-vm)